 Start a blog

-Blogging has been trending now a days.
-Even though being a slow process it works really well in long term.
+Blogging has been trending nowadays.
+Even though being a slow process it works really well in the long term.
 Few things to consider while blogging.

-- Try to develop relationship with the existing market.
+- Try to develop a relationship with the existing market.

 - Take in feedbacks and pitch a solution.

-- Try to create a brand image and make people aware about your product.
+- Try to create a brand image and make people aware of your product.

-To know the power of blogging let’s look at a example, KISSMETRIC.
+To know the power of blogging let’s look at an example, KISSMETRICS.

 It was founded in 2013, and 50% of the revenue came from the organic SEO.
-By bring together some of the great leaders in the marketing industry, KISSMETRICS’ blog receives around hundreds of shares and comments, with the consistency in the readership keeping the engagement level high.
+By bringing together some of the great leaders in the marketing industry, KISSMETRICS’ blog receives hundreds of shares and comments, with the consistency in the readership keeping the engagement level high.

-Guest post can also be used to reach out to top bloggers which will expand your reach for more customers.
+Guest posts can also be used to reach out to top bloggers which will expand your reach for more customers.
 Be different as to what you are offering from the competitors.

-Their is quiet a competition in the blogging world, and it can be time consuming but with a great content it is a good long term investment for your startup.
-You do not need to be a professional writer, but just being honest and transparency about the thought or knowledge shared on blog makes is work.
+There is quite a competition in the blogging world, and it can be time-consuming but with great content it is a good long term investment for your startup.
+You do not need to be a professional writer, but just being honest and transparent about the thought or knowledge shared on the blog makes is work.

 You will have to email to strangers as potential customers and pitch your product to them.
 If you do not have a shared connection, you need to build one by researching an emailing them.

-Writing cold emails is also one of the way to generate more customers.
+Writing cold emails is also one of the ways to generate more customers.

-What is cold email ?
+What is a cold email?
 It is an email that is sent without any prior contact or request for information by the receiver.
 It is like cold calling a stranger.
 They vary from spam emails.

 In case of cold emails, you have to test and adjust according to the reactions of the customers.
 It is very important to make sure you are pitching the right type of customers otherwise there will be no response.

-Use your network to get into a opportunity to speak to a connection you may find in any company.
-Introduce yourself and try to pitch your product for their benefit .
+Use your network to get into an opportunity to speak to a connection you may find in any company.
+Introduce yourself and try to pitch your product for their benefit.
 If nothing try to walk away from these conversations with the name for who you should be reaching out to.
 Then you can work your magic on cold email.